 And with literally like 20 beers on tap, I can usually find something that calls to me.
 Sometimes more than one.

-Don’t miss the back patio!
-On evening after work or a lazy Sunday, there’s a good chance you’ll find me here.
+Don’t miss the patio!
+Any evening after work or on a lazy Sunday, there’s a good chance you’ll find me here.

 Half great craft beer bar, half bike shop.
 Piney Mountain has a become a regular stop for me when I need my craft beer fix.